cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-relationships.md

 For instance, a counter-example to the http_web_server in a vm would be an ip node that is contained in a network node.
 While the ip isn't really contained within the network itself, if two instances of the ip node will be contained_in the network node, you will have 2 ip node instances in each instance of the network node.

 <!--

-2) it has different multi-instance semantics (i've heard Dan already went over this with you)

-3) host_id and host_ip: host_id is a node's attribute (set in deployment creation) and host_ip is a plugin context method which retrieves the ip of the host node by looking at its properties/runtime-props dynamically.
+host_id and host_ip: host_id is a node's attribute (set in deployment creation) and host_ip is a plugin context method which retrieves the ip of the host node by looking at its properties/runtime-props dynamically.
 They are affected by the contained_in as obviously this is how we determine the host node for a given node.
 These in turn lead to other semantic differences, e.g. an agent plugin must be used on a node which has a host node (i.e. IS a host node or is connected to one via contained_in relationships) - however these are byproducts and are not directly part of the contained_in semantics.

-4) ​lastly, there's some workflow-related API which also touches on the 'contained_in' type, e.g. "contained_instances" property of the CloudifyWorkflowNodeInstance class - basically these are used to form subgraphs to execute operations on specific nodes etc.
+there's some workflow-related API which also touches on the 'contained_in' type, e.g. "contained_instances" property of the CloudifyWorkflowNodeInstance class - basically these are used to form subgraphs to execute operations on specific nodes etc.
  -->